 The proper flossing technique is easy to learn.
 It includes the following:

-- Hold the floss so that it is tight between your thumbs and your index finger and then slide it up and down between your teeth
+- Hold the floss to tighten your thumbs and index finger, and then slide it up and down between your teeth.

-- Curve the floss around your teeth and get the floss beneath the gum line, being careful not to cut or bruise gum tissue
+- Curve the floss around your teeth, get the floss beneath the gum line, and be careful not to cut or bruise gum tissue.

 Flossing can do more harm than good if you do not do it correctly.
 An improper technique may push plaque between the teeth and under the gums.
 Dragging floss back-and-forth will not remove plaque but may damage your gums.